PascalR2014/PascalR2014.github.io/README.md

 # A Junior full-stack and others skills

-## Please watch my resume

-Hello guys, my name is Pascal Richet
+## Hello guys, my name is Pascal Richet

 I explain: